Mike Torrez: Personal life

 In the middle of the 1969 season, during a Cardinals off day on May 8, Torrez married his first wife, Connie Reisinger.
 They had a daughter named Christiann, but their marriage fell apart, and the couple divorced in 1971.
 In 1974, he remarried to Montreal native Danielle Gagnon, a local model and celebrity.
-They had their first child, Iannick, in April of 1977, while Torrez was still with the Athletics.
+They had their first child, Iannick, in April 1977, while Torrez was still with the Athletics.
 That marriage would last until 1981, when the couple divorced.
 Danielle felt that, since coming to Boston, Torrez had been paying more attention to the game and less attention to her in a desire to prove himself worth the $2.5 million contract he had signed.
 In 1982, retired Boston Patriot Jim Boudreaux arranged a blind date for Torrez with Teresa Wilson, who worked as a flight attendant for American Airlines.
 They were married later that year, with Eckersley serving as best man at the wedding.
 He and Teresa had two sons, Michael and Wesley.
 Wesley is an Independent League pitcher.

 After retiring, Torrez and his wife Teresa initially lived in the St. Petersburg area before moving north to Westchester County, New York, settling down a few blocks from former major league pitcher Ralph Branca.
 In New York, Torrez accepted a sales position with Contract Furnishing Systems.
 Eventually, he moved on to start his own company, MAT Premiums, which supplies clothing with custom logos for corporations.
 He and Teresa eventually moved to Illinois to be closer to her family in Ohio and his family in Kansas.
 Golf is a hobby of his.

-The Michael A. Torrez Baseball Complex, a youth sports complex where Torrez once played PONY League baseball, was named after him in October of 1988.
+The Michael A. Torrez Baseball Complex, a youth sports complex where Torrez once played PONY League baseball, was named after him in October 1988.
 Torrez is a member of the Kansas Sports Hall of Fame.

 Torrez had a reputation for being a partier.
 In St. Louis, a reporter referred to him as a "knight of the neon."
 Singleton, his teammate at Montreal and Baltimore, recalled that Montreal was "a great party town," and Torrez took advantage of the nightlife.
 In Boston, he was a frequent visitor at nearby discos, a factor that led to his divorce from Danielle.